 📍 Paris, Strasbourg et banlieue Lyonnaise

-La Grande Épicerie de Paris, the pioneer
+La Grande Épicerie de Paris: The pioneer

 La Grande Epicerie © Antonia Hayes – Flickr